Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks: Our Proposed Defense:

 \subsubsection{Noise Reconstruction.}

-The AE model $\mathcal{A}$ is trained as a denoising AE to reconstruct the input data while learning to filter out the noise.
-We assume that $\mathcal{A}$ is trained on a representative dataset, that contains samples for all the target classes.
+The AE model $\mathcal{A}$ is trained as a denoising AE on the representative dataset to reconstruct the input data while learning to filter out the noise.
 Upon training of $\mathcal{A}$, the first step involves reconstructing the noise component from the sample using an AE.
-While in the training phase these samples are all benign, at testing phase they can be anything.
-The process of benign and malicious noise reconstruction $\hat{\eta}_{\text{ben}}$, and $\hat{\eta}_{\text{mal}}$, respectively, is the same for any reconstruction-based defense, which is outlined in~\eqref{eqn:noise_recon}.
+While in the training phase, these samples are all benign, in the testing phase, they can be both benign and malicious.
+The process of benign and malicious noise reconstruction $\hat{\eta}_{\text{ben}}$, and $\hat{\eta}_{\text{mal}}$, respectively, is the same for any reconstruction-based defense.
 The key novelty of our proposed method mainly lies in the following two steps.